4.60 from 47 reviews

 • Make sure you’re using freshly squeezed lemon juice for the cookie dough and the glaze.
 Pre-bottled lemon juice doesn’t compare, so go ahead and buy a few lemons if you plan on making these cookies.

 • Bake cookies just until edges are golden brown.
-To keep these cookies soft and delicious, you’ll want to be sure not to over bake them.
-I always say slightly under-baked is best.
-(Baking time can also vary depending on size of cookies).
+To keep these cookies soft and delicious, you’ll want to be sure not to over-bake them.
+I always say slightly under-baked is best for most cookies!
+(Baking time can also vary depending on the size of cookies).

-• Use a large cookie scoop to make even cookies, I usually use a 3 Tbsp. cookie scoop for these.
+• Use a cookie scoop to make even cookies, I usually use a 2 Tbsp. cookie scoop for these.

 FAQ